herrevilkitten/quip-getting-started-vue/README.md

 This code is used to always find the "global" scope, no matter the environment the javascript is running in.
 Unfortunately, in the Quip live app environment, `Function("return this")() || (1, eval)("this")` will cause a CSP error.
 More information can be found in the [webpack repo](https://github.com/webpack/webpack/issues/6461).

-To get around this issue, the following is added to `webpack.config.js` to disable the code generation.
+To get around this issue, the add the following to `webpack.config.js` to disable the code generation.

 ```
 module.exports.node = {